nurimator/n.dayverse.id/_resources_en/2025-07-11-fumo-plush-doll-mine-imator-rig.md

 image: "https://placehold.co/1200x600/111827/7986cb?text=Mine-imator+Rig%0AFumo+Plush+Doll"
 ---

+Have you ever wanted to create Minecraft animations featuring Fumo plush dolls?
+This rig offers a simple and fun way to bring those soft, expressive characters into your scenes with ease.

 ## Overview

 This rig features Fumo-style plush dolls created for use in *Mine-imator* animation projects.
 It is designed to be easy to use in Minecraft-themed scenes and works well as a decorative element, a background character, or part of a light-hearted setup.
 Each model maintains the proportions and visual identity of real-life Fumo dolls while adapting to the blocky style of Minecraft animations.